-One of the top hospitals in Tanzania needed an extension of its infrastructure.
-To improve medical care in this area and speed up the development of the community, an NGO provided engineers to plan the extension.
+One of the largest hospitals in Tanzania needed a land use map to help them build a new hospital extension.
+To improve medical care in this area and speed up the development of the community, an NGO provided engineers to plan the extension and the drone survey.
 Yet, their hands were tied on account of outdated hospital property data.

 We spoke with Rune Hetlelid from Engineers Without Borders (nonprofit organization), responsible for planning and organizing daily activities in the field.
-Read how they completed this project by mapping hospital area with drones and using GIS Cloud to visualize high-resolution drone imagery, achieve real-time data editing and team collaboration.
+Read how they completed this land use mapping project with drone surveys and using GIS Cloud to visualize high-resolution drone imagery, achieve real-time data editing and team collaboration.

 Engineers Without Borders, Norway Division (IUG) is a nonprofit focused on promoting community development.
 They distribute engineering expertise to other aid organizations while supporting UN’s sustainable development goals in all their activities.
 Every year they carry out many assignments worldwide for Norwegian aid projects, where qualified engineers are their contribution.

 Hospitals are one of the most complex building types with many functional units.
-To plan the extension it was essential to have an overview of the current configuration and land usage of the area.
+To plan the extension, it was essential to have an overview of the current configuration and implement the right land use mapping methodology.
 The main issue was having only a limited amount of existing technical documentation on hospital property.

 Even though we are a nonprofit organization working for charity, we still need access to professional systems.
 Thus, the price tag is always a question when it comes to implementing a high-grade technology.
 I would say that this level of accessibility, both in terms of costs and the ease of use, would not be possible without GIS Cloud.